reformatus/scrapecast/README.md

-# CrawlCast
+# ScrapeCast

-A simple (?) program to be ran on GitHub actions.\
+A simple program for GitHub actions.\
-Crawls designated websites for data, and publishes a podcast rss feed.\
+Crawls designated websites for data, and publishes a podcast rss feed.
-_That's the plan at least._